 Once you have calculated how much money your family has for monthly living expenses and for paying off debts, decide how much you can pay to each creditor based on the priorities you determined by answering the previous questions.
 Work out a repayment plan that shows how much you plan to pay each creditor.

 Now you are ready to contact each of your creditors to explain your family situation.
 You will need to tell them how much you are able to pay and when you will be able to pay it.
 Some businesses, such as utility companies, have special counselors for customers who cannot pay their bills.

 Once you have gathered the information you need, contact each creditor, explain your family’s situation, and work out a solution.
 Be prepared to explain the following:

-A sample “Letter to Creditors” is provided on the PDF to use as a guide when writing to creditors.
+A sample “Letter to Creditors” is provided to use as a guide when writing to creditors.
 You may also use it as an outline of what to say when talking to a creditor.
 As you negotiate with each of your creditors, do not agree to any plan simply to get off the hook.
 Be sure you will be able to follow through on the agreement.
 Establish a payment rate that is acceptable to both you and the creditor.